Synapse (comics)

+Synapse is the name of two different fictional characters appearing in American comic books published by Marvel Comics.
 The first Synapse, Max Mullins, first appeared in Daredevil #377 (July 1998) and was created by Scott Lobdell and Tom Morgan.
 The second Synapse, Emily Guerrero, was introduced as a new member of the Avengers Unity Squad.
 She first appeared in Uncanny Avengers Vol. 3 #1 (December 2015) and was created by Gerry Duggan and Ryan Stegman.
+Both incarnations of Synapse possess telepathic abilities.
+The Max Mullins incarnation can alter the minds of others, while the Emily Guerrero incarnation can manipulate others' nervous systems and control their bodies.